Eli Savit: Washtenaw County Prosecuting Attorney

 On November 10, 2020, Savit announced that he would appoint Victoria Burton-Harris as Washtenaw County's Chief Assistant Prosecuting Attorney.
 Burton-Harris ran for Wayne County Prosecuting Attorney in the August 2020 Democratic primary against long-time incumbent prosecutor Kym Worthy.
 She is Washtenaw County's first female Chief Assistant Prosecuting Attorney.

-In the fall of 2020, Savit announced that the Washtenaw County Prosecutor's Office would no longer prosecute the use or possession of psychedelic mushrooms or other entheogenic plants.
+In the fall of 2020, Savit announced that the Washtenaw County Prosecutor's Office would no longer prosecute the use or possession of psychedelic mushrooms or entheogenic plants.
 Savit's announcement followed a City Council resolution in Ann Arbor, the county seat, that deemed the possession, use, and cultivation of entheogenic plants the city's "lowest law enforcement priority".

 Savit was sworn into office on January 2, 2021.
 During his first several weeks in office Savit announced several major policy changes in the Washtenaw County Prosecutor's Office.

 On January 4, 2021, Savit announced that the Washtenaw County Prosecutor's Office would no longer seek to hold people pending trial on cash bail.
 Savit said that "whether someone is jailed should hinge on the threat they pose to the community, not their financial means."
 Under Savit's policy, prosecutors make individualized recommendations regarding pre-trial release based on the facts of each case, but do not consider a person's wealth when making that recommendation.
 The announcement of the policy made Washtenaw County the first prosecutor's office in Michigan not to rely on cash bail.